Skip to main content

 Disabled Veteran Game-hunting & Fishing License

-Oryx Hunts for Resident Veterans
+Oryx Draw Hunt for Resident Veterans on White Sands Missile Range

-New Mexico resident veterans are eligible to apply for once-in-a-lifetime oryx hunt, available by drawing each license year.
+New Mexico resident veterans who have never held a once-in-a-lifetime Oryx License are eligible to apply for a once-in-a-lifetime oryx hunt, available by drawing each license year.
 New Mexico resident fees apply.
-Applicants must submit their DD-214 prior to application each year, unless their resident veteran status has already been verified by NMDGF, or they are registered as a 100% Disabled Veteran.
-Copies may be submitted by email: [email protected]
+Applicants must submit their DD-214 demonstrating honorable discharge prior to application each year, unless their resident veteran status has already been verified by NMDGF, or they are registered as a 100% Disabled Veteran.
+Copies may be submitted by email, fax: 505-476-8180 or U.S. Mail: NMDGF Special Hunts, One Wildlife Way, Santa Fe, NM 87507.

 Fort Bliss Opportunities

-Nonresident Disabled Active Duty and Veteran Licenses for Rehabilitation Enrollees
+Non-resident Disabled Active-duty and Veteran Licenses for Rehabilitation Enrollees

-rehabilitation program must be sponsored by the federal government, or a nonprofit organization authorized by the federal government, and it must be under the direction of a military or federal Veterans Administration rehabilitation center.
+Non-resident active-duty members or veterans of the U.S. Armed Forces who are undergoing a rehabilitation program that involves hunting activities are eligible for a resident fee on Deer, Elk, Javelina, Oryx, Pronghorn and Turkey Licenses.
+The rehabilitation program must be sponsored by the federal government, or a nonprofit organization authorized by the federal government, and it must be under the direction of a military or federal Veterans Administration rehabilitation center.
+This benefit is not available through the draw.
+Proof of eligibility must be provided.
+This benefit is available only through the NMDGF Santa Fe office.

-Special Oryx and Pronghorn Drawings for Injured Service Members
+Special Oryx Draw for Injured Service Members

-Injured active-duty and veterans of the U.S. Armed Forces may qualify for special drawings for oryx on White Sands Missile Range and/or pronghorn on Melrose Airforce Base.
+Resident Purple Heart recipients and full-time active-duty military personnel permanently stationed in New Mexico qualify for special drawings for pronghorn on Melrose Airforce Base.
 License(s) must be purchased by successful applicants, but there is no fee to apply.
-For eligibility and application information, please call 888-248-6866 after June 1, 2023.
+For eligibility and application information, please call 888-248-6866 after June 1, 2025.